-He has been a bold, innovative leader in addressing critical issues of gay men’s health for more than two decades.
-He was a co-founder of Howard Brown Health Center, inspired and helped lead major national HIV/AIDS studies, and is an award-winning writer and teacher in psychiatry, biochemistry, and epidemiology.
+A bold, innovative leader in addressing critical issues of gay men’s health for more than two decades, David Ostrow was a co-founder of Howard Brown Health Center, inspired and helped lead major national HIV/AIDS studies, and is an award-winning writer and teacher in psychiatry, biochemistry, and epidemiology.

-Ostrow has been honored for his HIV/AIDS research with more than a dozen awards, including the 1995 Achievement Award from the National Lesbian and Gay Health Association.
-Since 1975, he has written eight books on various issues concerning sexually transmitted diseases and HIV/AIDS.
-He has written or contributed to nearly 300 articles and abstracts in almost every American medical and psychiatric journal and has made presentations at 12 international AIDS conferences.
+Ostrow was honored for his HIV/AIDS research with more than a dozen awards, including the 1995 Achievement Award from the National Lesbian and Gay Health Association.
+He wrote many books on various issues concerning sexually transmitted diseases and HIV/AIDS.
+He wrote or contributed to nearly 300 articles and abstracts in almost every American medical and psychiatric journal and made presentations at international AIDS conferences.

-He is the principal investigator on Howard Brown Health Center’s Awareness Intervention for Men study, which is designed to help gay and bisexual men to become more aware of personal triggers for unsafe sex and to provide them with means of maintaining safer sex practices.
+He was the principal investigator of Howard Brown Health Center’s Awareness Intervention for Men study, which was designed to help gay and bisexual men to become more aware of personal triggers for unsafe sex and to provide them with means of maintaining safer sex practices.
 More than 50% of the study’s participants are from communities of color, where the epidemic’s spread is most rapid.

-Ostrow is acting director for STOP AIDS Chicago; coordinator of gay, lesbian, and HIV psychiatry at Illinois Masonic Medical Center; professor of epidemiology and biostatistics at the University of Illinois School of Public Health; and director of prevention research at Howard Brown Health Center.
-He is on the editorial boards of eight publications, including the recently established Journal of the Gay and Lesbian Medical Association, and is coeditor of the “AIDS Prevention and Mental Health” book series.
-He has also taught at Northwestern University, the University of Michigan, and the Medical College of Wisconsin.
-Ostrow holds three University of Chicago degrees: S.B. in biochemistry with honors (1969), Ph.D. in biochemistry (1974), and M.D. with honors (1975).
+Ostrow was acting director for STOP AIDS Chicago; coordinator of gay, lesbian, and HIV psychiatry at Illinois Masonic Medical Center; professor of epidemiology and biostatistics at the University of Illinois School of Public Health; and director of prevention research at Howard Brown Health Center.
+He served on the editorial boards of eight publications, including the Journal of the Gay and Lesbian Medical Association, and is coeditor of the “AIDS Prevention and Mental Health” book series.
+He also taught at Northwestern University, the University of Michigan, and the Medical College of Wisconsin.
+Ostrow held three University of Chicago degrees: S.B. in biochemistry with honors (1969), Ph.D. in biochemistry (1974), and M.D. with honors (1975).